The surgeon uses a laser to remove the cancer through your mouth.

 Possible problems during laser surgery

-Very occasionally during laser surgery, some people have chipped teeth or bruised lips or gums from the breathing tube that is put into your mouth.
+Occasionally, during laser surgery, some people have chipped teeth or bruised lips or gums from the breathing tube put into their mouth.

 Chipped teeth can be repaired by a dentist if needed.
 Any bruising of the lips or gums will go down after a few days.